chirauki/abiquo-abiquo/README.md

 ####Parameters

 - **abiquo_version** a string denoting a major version of Abiquo (ie. 2.4, 2.6, etc. Not 2.4.1, 2.4.2, etc.).
-- **upgrade_packages** boolean determinig wether or not abiquo packages will be updated or not.
+- **upgrade_packages** boolean determinig wether or not Abiquo packages will be updated or not.
+- **gpgcheck** boolean determinig wether or not Abiquo yum repositories will validate GPG signatures on packages.
 - **baserepo** a URL if you want to use a custom yum repo for base packages.
 - **rollingrepo** a URL if you want to use a custom yum repo for development version of RPM packages.